 Air New Zealand operates non-stop flights to Wellington from Auckland, Christchurch, Queenstown, Dunedin and regional ports around New Zealand.
-With all our domestic airfares you can choose seat, seat+bag, flexitime or flexidate fare types.
-Flying times are: Auckland to Wellington: 65 minutes; Christchurch to Wellington: 60 minutes; Queenstown to Wellington: 2 hours 25 minutes and Dunedin to Wellington: one hour 15 minutes.
+With all our New Zealand domestic airfares you can choose seat, seat+bag, flexichange or flexirefund fare types.
+Flexichange gives you the flexibility to change your flight with no change fees while flexirefund is fully refundable.
+Find out more about our New Zealand domestic seat options.

 From the top of the Cable Car you can wander through the Wellington Botanic Garden ki Paekākā, then catch a free shuttle bus to Zealandia Te Māra a Tāne, Wellington's must-visit wildlife eco-sanctuary.